 I chose our dining room table because it’s the only surface large enough to contain all of the chaos.

-I used the categories recommended in the book, which are:
+I used the home file organization categories recommended in the book to organize paper clutter, which are:

 – Paper that needs attention (Bills to be paid, forms to be filled out, etc.)